JeffreyChan0913/machineleanring/README.md

 # Machine leanring
 This respo is specifically for those who would like to learn machine learning on your own.
+Just bare in mind, this repos is simply the basic intro.
+To understand how the actual model works, you will need to read extension to linear modeling, or spring intro to machine learning or similar books.

+The entire guide is simply the surface of ML in R. In order to do good at it, you will definitely need to go thru those books i just listed. otherwise, you will be simply a coding robot, and not sure what are you coding.
+However, if some simple introduction to those methods, i have explained a little bit of hows the model work.

 I will start from regression modeling, and I will include most popular statistical modeling techniques in this repos so that you can have all the idea of how it works.